 The stuttering “I” shows increase in anxiety since humans are highly efficient at using this pronoun.

-“uhm” is a pause to think.
+“uhm” are pauses to think.

-Detective: Ok what about money?
+Detective: Ok, what about money?

 Nathan Leuthold: No.